moncla-lab/illumina-pipeline/README.md

 snakemake -j $NUMBER_OF_JOBS all
 ```

+$NUMBER_OF_JOBS should be at least 1, and no more than the number of cores on your computer.
 After this, the `data` directory should be filled with lots of files of various formats, many which contain relevant virological information.

 ### Outputs